A Burden Shared is a Burden Halved: A Fairness-Adjusted Approach to Classification: Theoretical R-value and Optimality Theory

-which roughly measures the fraction of false discoveries when $H_j$ is rejected.
-The q-value and $R$-value algorithms operate similarly, where an FDR/FSR analysis at level $\alpha$ involves obtaining the q-value/R-value for hypothesis/individual $j$ and rejecting/selecting it if its q-value/r-value is less than $\alpha$.
+The q-value and R-value algorithms operate in the same manner.
+Conducting an FDR analysis at a given level $\alpha$ entails obtaining the q-value for hypothesis $j$ and rejecting it if the q-value is less than or equal to $\alpha$.
+Likewise, conducting an FSR analysis at level $\alpha$ involves obtaining the R-value for individual $j$ and selecting it if the R-value is less than or equal to $\alpha$.